PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 ***ETL Recommendation:*** Due to PK/FK constraints, the most efficient order for ETL table is location, care_site, provider, person, visit_occurrence, condition_occurrence, observation, procedure_occurrence,measurement,drug exposure and observation_period

+It is recommended to refer to the vocabulary documentation as provided by ODHSII for guidance on how to populate "concept_id" fields in the model and for any specific transformations in the vocabulary. http://www.ohdsi.org/web/wiki/doku.php?id=documentation:vocabulary:data_etl

 * * *

 ## 1.1 PERSON